stabner/HashmonkeyCoin/README.md

 |CI|master|develop|
 |-|-|-|

 HashmonkeyCoin (HMNY) is a revolutionary cryptocurrency that combines the best features of modern blockchain technology with a fun and engaging monkey-themed approach to decentralized finance.
-Built on the proven Raptoreum codebase, HashmonkeyCoin brings innovation, security, and community-driven development to the crypto space.
+Built on the proven HashmonkeyCoin codebase, HashmonkeyCoin brings innovation, security, and community-driven development to the crypto space.

 Introduction
-HashmonkeyCoin is a fork of Raptoreum, which itself is based on Dash, inheriting all the advanced features such as chain locks, oracles, and smart contracts.
+HashmonkeyCoin is a fork of HashmonkeyCoin, which itself is based on Dash, inheriting all the advanced features such as chain locks, oracles, and smart contracts.
 The project focuses on creating a user-friendly and accessible cryptocurrency that maintains the technical excellence of its predecessors while adding unique characteristics.

 Key Features:
 A)	The deployment of a unique asset layer for token creation and management.